 1900’s Boiler

-Several manufacturers.
+Several manufacturers rs.
 Steam generation required high-pressure boilers and was bulky.

 20th Century

-Advances were made post World War II. primarily for size and safety.
-Low-quality steam.
+Advances were made post World War II. primarily for size and safety, as well as low-quality Steam.

 2015 onwards